datttrian/codecademy/7-accounts-and-authentication-in-django/README.md

 Let’s see how Django provides these core components for us.

-# Learn

-Admin and Authentication
+# Admin and Authentication

-What is Authentication?
+## What is Authentication?
 What's Django Admin?

 Authentication is used in applications in order to verify who is attempting to access information from the server.
 The process of